To Live a Life of Faithfulness

-I was flying home from a speaking engagement this past Sunday evening.
-On the last flight I sat next to a Basque man, a cowboy from North Texas, who had invented a special bit for training cutting horses.
+I was recently flying home from a speaking engagement.
+On the last flight I sat next to a cowboy from North Texas, who had invented a special bit for training cutting horses.
 We got into an Eternal conversation and I wrote the Plan on the back of an old calendar—complete with verses, arrows, stars, and stick figures.
 When I got all done, I asked him if he understood the Message.
 Yes, he did.

 I asked him if he would respond to the Offer.
 However, he didn’t want to do that because he believed he was a good guy.
 Truthfully, I used to think of myself that way.
 Today I have a starkly different view of myself.